 I’ve published no-bake cheesecake, classic baked cheesecake recipe, and even an easy cheesecake pie on my blog, all of which take hours to either bake, cool, and/or chill.
 Shortcut cheesecake, here we come!

 Why You’ll Love Individual No-Bake Cheesecake Jars

-If you’ve ever enjoyed my no-bake cheesecake recipe or mini no bake cheesecakes, you know you’re in for a real treat with this jar version.
+If you’ve ever enjoyed my no-bake cheesecake recipe or mini no-bake cheesecakes, you know you’re in for a real treat with this jar version.
 You see, no-bake cheesecake (either served as a whole or in jars) is a lot easier than baked cheesecake.
 Without eggs and baking, there’s no way to mess up this dessert.
 You can’t over-bake it, you can’t over-whip the eggs, and there’s no cheesecake water bath involved.
+It’s easier and quicker than strawberry cream cheese pie, with all of the flavor and texture.
 If summer was a dessert, it would be no-bake cheesecake jars.

 Here’s what I appreciate and know you will too: